siva-amravathi/retail-power-platform-portfolio/README.md

 - Tested live — email delivered with store, sales, and banking details

 Day 3: add Teams notification and approval step.

+## Day 3 — 23 May 2026

+Added an approval workflow to the daily closing automation.

+- Manager receives an approval request for each new closing
+- Condition checks the approval outcome
+- If approved, the record status is automatically set to Verified
+- Tested end-to-end - approval completed, status updated automatically

+Day 4: handle rejected closings and add a Teams notification.